Saashr/LING-L545/07_Project/README.md

 The results show f1, precision , recall score and confusion matrix for all three taggers.

-##link to the project github repor: https://github.com/Saashr/POSTaggerSurvey-Shahmukhi/tree/master
+## link to the project github repo: https://github.com/Saashr/POSTaggerSurvey-Shahmukhi/tree/master